jenineharris/foundation-biostat-2020/README.md

 Find a data set on your own and use the data to answer a research question of your choice.
 If you choose one of the data sets we have used in class, the research question and variables used should be different from what we did in class.
 It is ok if one or two of the variables are the same, but the majority should be something other than what was demonstrated in the chapter, videos, and exercises.
 You will work on this data throughout the semester and submit your work to the course discussion board twice, once as a midterm project and once as a final project.

+* The data set you select must have the following characteristics:
+    + An outcome variable that is binary or continuous
+    + A minimum of 3 variables of any data type to use to predict the outcome variable (predictors)

 *The midterm project is worth 20% of your course grade and should include the following:*

 * A link to the data set online or a copy of the original data file